-There is a law dating back to 1835 making it an offense to ride on pavements this was amended in 1999 making it a fixed penalty offense.
+There is a law dating back to 1835 making it an offence to ride on pavements this was amended in 1999 making it a fixed penalty offence.
 It was obviously thought a danger in 1835 and like many others I think it is still is today.
-The Highway Code Rule 64 states you must not cycle on a pavement.
+The Highway Code Rule 64 states "you must not cycle on a pavement."

-The idea of say Silver Street being made a mixed use for pedestrians and cyclists I think is dangerous.
+The idea of say Silver Street being made a mixed use for pedestrians and cyclists we think is dangerous.
 We have an ever increasing aging population whose reactions are getting slower.
 By making cycling legal on some pavements I feel that some cyclists will then think they have the right to ride on all pavements.
-There is signage at both ends of the street saying cyclist dismount but I see this being ignored on a regular basis.
+There is signage at both ends of Silver Street saying cyclist dismount but I see this being ignored on a regular basis.

-The group represent disabled people with impaired mobility ,wheelchair users,and those with sight and hearing problems as well as the general public.
+The group represent disabled people with impaired mobility, wheelchair users, the old, those with sight and hearing problems as well as the general public.

-For example Guide dogs are trained to walk down the center of the footpath.
+For example Guide dogs are trained to walk down the centre of the footpath.
 One of our group has a Guide dog.
-His dog gets confused and worried by cyclists on pavements.
-This happened recently on the mixed use pavement at the North Durham Hospital.
+His guide dog gets confused and worried by cyclists on pavements.

+The mixed use pavement at the North Durham Hospital is an instance where this has occurred.

 Cyclists might feel in danger on the roads but what about the pedestrians who feel in danger of cyclists on the pavement.